Terrorism in Yemen: Military and police counter-terrorism operations

 After the September 11, 2001 attacks in the United States, President Ali Abdullah Saleh attempted to eliminate the Islamist militant presence.
 By November 2002, Yemeni government troops had detained 104 suspected al-Qaeda members.

 In December 2001 a search by government forces for two Yemenis believed to be senior al-Qaeda members hiding near Ma'rib led to a gun battle with tribesmen which ended in the deaths of 34 people, including 18 soldiers.
 To defuse the situation, ten Ma'rib sheikhs were detained as hostages of the state in the presidential palace for 35 days, until 43 lesser tribesmen took their place.

 At the request of the United States, Spanish troops boarded and detained a ship transporting Scud missiles from North Korea to Yemen in December 2002.
 After two days, when the United States determined that it had no right under international law to continue detaining the shipment, it was allowed to continue on its way to Yemen.

 On July 30, 2009, three soldiers were killed in a clash with al-Qaeda militants in Marib province.
 On December 17 the village of Al Ma`jalah was hit by a cruise missile which killed 41 people, including 14 women and 21 children; 14 were alleged al-Qaeda members.
-While the Yemeni government initially took responsibility, photographs of American components and a WikiLeaks cable suggested that it was carried out by the United States.
+While the Yemeni government initially took responsibility, photographs of American components and a leaked diplomatic cable suggested that it was carried out by the United States.
 ABC News reported that US cruise missiles were part of the camp bombardment targeting Abu Hureira Qasm al-Rimi.
-According to a local official and a tribal source, 49 civilians (including 23 women and 17 children) were among those killed in the strike.
+According to local sources, 49 civilians (including 23 women and 17 children) were among those killed in the strike.
 That day, a clash between security forces and al-Qaeda members in Abhar left four militants dead.

 An air raid targeted an al-Qaeda meeting in Wadi Rafadh, Shabwa province on December 24, 2009.
-Thirty-four al-Qaeda militants were killed in the attack.
+Thirty-four suspected al-Qaeda militants were killed in the attack.
 According to security forces, Saudis and Iranians were among those killed.
-The number of al-Qaeda members arrested the previous week rose to 29.